Search

 Definition of Pure Devotional Service

-be counted as pure devotional service.
-Pure devotional service should be free from the desire for any through volumes of word jugglery and speculation.
-Pure devotional service must always be free from such fruitive activities and philosophical speculations.
-One has to learn Kṛṣṇa consciousness, or pure
+The purport is that one may also be in Kṛṣṇa consciousness unfavorably, but that cannot be counted as pure Pure devotional service should be free from the desire for any material benefit or for sense gratification Pure devotional service must always be free from such fruitive activities and philosophical speculations One has to learn Kṛṣṇa consciousness, or pure devotional service, from the authorities by spontaneous

 Śrīmad-Bhāgavatam 5.18.12